netdata/learn/docs/collectors/go.d.plugin/modules/weblog.md

 ## Configuration

-Edit the `go.d/web_log.conf` configuration file using `edit-config` from the your agent's [config directory](/docs/step-by-step/step-04.md#find-your-netdataconf-file), which is typically at `/etc/netdata`.
+Edit the `go.d/web_log.conf` configuration file using `edit-config` from the your agent's [config directory](/docs/step-by-step/step-04#find-your-netdataconf-file), which is typically at `/etc/netdata`.

 ```bash
 cd /etc/netdata # Replace this path with your Netdata config directory
 sudo ./edit-config go.d/web_log.conf
 ```

 This module needs only `path` to log file.
-If it fails to auto-detect your log format you need [to set it manually](/docs/collectors/go.d.plugin/modules/weblog/#custom-log-format).
+If it fails to auto-detect your log format you need [to set it manually](#custom-log-format).

 ```yaml
 jobs: